 But he's so sorry . . .

-Myth: If a man who has perpetrated abused his partner says he is sorry and appears to be sorry for his behaviour his partner should be reconciled to him and accept he has repented.
+Myth: If a man who has perpetrated abused his partner, says he is sorry, and appears to be sorry for his behaviour, his partner should be reconciled to him and accept that he has repented.

 Truth: Although it is possible for perpetrators to change and be transformed through God’s power, very often a perpetrator will appear repentant or even appear to become a Christian in order to impress people and gain space for his abuse to continue.
-If he appears to come to faith in Christ and/or appears repentant or remorseful; this cannot be taken at face value.
+If he appears to come to faith in Christ and/or appears repentant or remorseful, this shouldn't be immediately taken at face value.

 Repentance means changed behaviour, and needs to be measured over a long period of time, consulting regularly with the victim, as she is most able to see if change has taken place.

-Regardless of whether change has taken place, the woman has still been impacted horrifically by the abuse she has suffered and she has the right to choose not to reconcile, if the perpetrator has repented, he will understand this and support her in her decisions.
+Regardless of whether change has taken place, the woman has still been impacted horrifically by the abuse she has suffered and she has the right to choose not to reconcile.
+If the perpetrator has truly repented, he will understand this and support her in her decisions.